Virtual Connections: Together From a Distance by Everyone

 Yijia Li is a painter focusing on discovering how people connect with the world around them.
 She was born and grew up in Shanghai, China, attended Shanghai University and received a B.A. in Studio Art in 2012, and M.F.A. in Visual Studies (painting and drawing) from Minneapolis College of Art and Design (MCAD) in 2017.
 After she moved to Minneapolis in 2015, her paintings have been widely exhibited in the Twin Cities area and New York.

-Pujan Gandhi came to Mia in the autumn of 2018.
+Pujan Gandhi is the Jane Emison Assistant Curator of South & Southeast Asian Art at Minneapolis Institute of Art.
 He was previously based in his hometown of Atlanta, where he served as a consulting curator at the High Museum of Art while working independently on exhibitions in Midland, Texas, and Mumbai.
 Pujan completed his BA at Middlebury College, and his postgraduate diploma and MA in the History of Art and Archaeology at the School of Oriental and African Studies (SOAS), University of London.
 During his studies, he interned at several international art galleries and cataloged in the Asian Art Department at the British Museum.
 After graduate school, he ran his own art advisory business, focused on Indian miniature painting, classical South Asian sculpture, and global modern and contemporary art.
 He also guest lectured at SOAS.
 In 2015, he was shortlisted for Spear’s “Young Turk Art Advisor” of the year award.
 While his dissertation focused on early Jain art (c.
 100 BCE to 300 CE) at a site in Mathura, India, Pujan considers himself an avid generalist.
 He looks forward to stewarding Mia’s South, Southeast Asian, and Islamic collections, while deepening the community’s engagement with the dynamic arts of these vast regions.

 Recorded on Zoom Dec 16, 2020 - Finding the Patterns: